davew-msft/blockchain-hackathon/README.md

 ## **Getting Your Environment Setup**

 **Please follow the instructions on [EnvironmentSetup.md](EnvironmentSetup.md).
-You may want to start doing this immediately.
+You may want to start doing this immediately and multitask while we do the presentations and ideation.
 Installing software can take valuable time away from hacking.**

 ## Agenda